pats2014/pats2014/README.md

-- 👋 Hi, I’m @pats2014
+-  Hello, I’m @pats2014
-- 👀 I’m interested in Full Stack Development, Machine Learning and Quantum Mechanics
-- 🌱 I’m currently learning Full Stack Development at MIT xPro
+-  I am Full Stack developer/ Actuarial science graduate
-- 💞️ I’m looking to collaborate on any machine learning model and web application development
+-  I’m looking to collaborate on any machine learning model and web application development
-- 📫

 <!---
 pats2014/pats2014 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.